 Our mission is to help students become communicative, insightful world citizens.
 We encourage students to enroll in Spanish.
 Students need to check with their prospective colleges to inquire about world language requirements as they vary from college to college.

-9 th 10 th 11՝ 12տ Spanish 1 Spanish 1 Spanish 2 Spanish 1 Spanish 2 Spanish 3 Spanish 1 Spanish 2 Spanish 3 Spanish 4
+9th 10th 11th 12th Spanish 1 Spanish 1 Spanish 2 Spanish 1 Spanish 2 Spanish 3 Spanish 1 Spanish 2 Spanish 3 Spanish 4